Lijucay/Qwotable/README.md

+# Important note:
+Qwotable is currently sunset.
+Development is paused and it is unclear when it will be continued

 # Qwotable
 Qwotable is a simple Android application filled with quotable stuff.
 Besides its own content, it provides 6 different APIs and one additional extra dataset.